TITLE: Blood Ties(1/2)

 "I want to be there for you, Mulder.
 Please, let me."

 It nearly undid him.
-His hazel eyes flooded with tears and he closed them quickly before any could escape, biting savagely at his lower lip.
+His hazel eyes, presently the muted gray of a cloudy day, flooded with tears and he closed them quickly before any could escape, biting savagely at his lower lip.
 When he finally managed to regain the upper hand on his emotions, Mulder pushed himself to his feet and grabbed the briefcase.
-His eyes skittered away from hers but his voice, when he spoke, was rough with emotion.
+His eyes skittered away from hers but his voice, when he spoke was rough with emotion.

 "I'll pick you up at four."